SeldonIO/alibi/doc/source/overview/high_level.md

 by adding in a feature $a_i$ from the instance.
 We then compute the precision of each of the resulting anchors and choose the best.
 We iteratively build the anchor up like this until the required precision is met.

-As we build up the anchors from the empty case we need to compute their precision in order to know which one to choose.
+As we build up the anchors from the empty case we need to compute their precisions in order to know which one to choose.
-Given any specific anchor $A=\{a_1, ..., a_n\}$ we want to know its precision.
 We can't compute this directly, instead we sample from $\mathcal{D}(z|A)$ to obtain an estimate.
 To do this we use a number of different methods for different data types.
 For instance, in the case of textual data we want to generate sentences with the anchor words in them and also ensure that they make sense within the data distribution.
-One option is to replace the missing words (those not in the anchor) from the instance with ones with the same POS tag.
+One option is to replace the missing words (those not in the anchor) from the instance with words with the same POS tag.
 This means the resulting samples makes semantic sense rather than being a random set of words.
 Other methods are available.
 In the case of images we sample an image from the data set and then superimpose the superpixels on top of it.

-Hence we can estimate the precision of that anchor by sampling from $\mathcal{D}(z|A)$ and computing $1_{f(x)=f(z)}$.
+**Pros**
+- Easy to explain as rules are simple to interpret.
+- Is a blackbox method as we just need to be able to predict the value of an instance and don't need to access model internals.
+- Can be parallelized and made to be much more efficient as a result.
+- Although they apply to a local instance, the notion of coverage also gives a level of global insight as well.

+**Cons**
-Because at each step in building up the anchor we need to consider all the possible features we can add this algorithm is much slower for high dimensional feature spaces.
-Similarly, if choosing an anchor close to a decision boundary the method may require a very large number of samples from $\mathcal{D}(z|A)$ and $\mathcal{D}(z|A')$ in order to distinguish two anchors $A$ and $A'$.
+- Because at each step in building up the anchor we need to consider all the possible features we can add this algorithm is slower for high dimensional feature spaces.

-Note that this is a blackbox method as we just need to be able to predict the value of an instance and don't need to access model internals.

-**Pertinent Positives:**
+- If choosing an anchor close to a decision boundary the method may require a very large number of samples from
+$\mathcal{D}(z|A)$ and $\mathcal{D}(z|A')$ in order to distinguish two anchors $A$ and $A'$.
+- High dimensional feature spaces such as images need to be reduced.
+Typically, this is done by segmenting the image into superpixels but the choice of algorithm used to obtain the superpixels has an effect on the anchor obtained.
+- Practitioners need to make a number of choices with respect to parameters and domain specific setup.
+For instance the precision threshold or the method by which we sample $\mathcal{D}(z|A)$.
+Fortunately alibi provides default settings for a lot of specific data-types.

+#### Pertinent Positives

 Informally a Pertinent Positive is the subset of an instance that still obtains the same classification.
 These differ from anchors primarily in the fact that they aren't constructed to maximize coverage.
 The method to obtain them is